TwentyFourMinutes/Venflow/docs/docfx/guides/operations/query.md

 > [!WARNING]
 > Be carful while dealing with raw SQL and ensure that you never pass user modified SQL to any of the methods.
 Instead use parameterized  overloads or the `Interpolated` siblings.

+> [!WARNING]
+> The primary key always has to be the first column of a given table returned by an SQL Query.

 ## Query data without relations

 Your `Database` class exposes `Table<T>` properties which expose query operations.
 In Venflow queries are based on hand-written SQL, however for very simple scenarios there are generators which do the job for you.
 In this case we query the first 10 blogs in the database.